prashiddhath/Transit-Analysis/METHODOLOGY.md

 To address the dimensional and interpretability issues with the legacy formula, we propose **three new normalized metrics** as contributions of this study:

 **1. Infrastructure Efficiency (IE)** - Primary Proposed Metric

+**Conceptual Definition:** Measures how much geographic area the network makes accessible per kilometer of track infrastructure.

+**Significance:** Reveals whether a network achieves broad geographic coverage efficiently or requires extensive track to serve limited areas.
+Higher values indicate more efficient use of infrastructure investment, critical for cost-benefit analysis and infrastructure planning.

 ```
 IE(t) = A_reachable(t) / L
 ```